spacewalkproject/spacewalk-wiki/PythonCodingConventions.md

    what they are for.
 Please try to match the field names most likely found in the SQL queries that make use of those variables.
 So please use system_id, not systemId, org_id, not orgId and so forth.
-   Regarding function names, studly caps '''suck'''.
-I personally favor
+   Regarding function names, studly caps *suck*.
+I personally favor `some_other_function` instead of `someOtherFunction`.
-   {{{some_other_function}}} instead of {{{someOtherFunction}}}.
 It is easier to read/spot/grep/parse whatever.
 Yeah, it is C style and again, there is a reason why C coding style has been around for so long...

 3. Comments

-   Comments should be written as [http://www.python.org/dev/peps/pep-0257/ docstring].
+   Comments should be written as [docstring](http://www.python.org/dev/peps/pep-0257/).
 This way programmers documentation can be created automatically.

    So please use something like this:
    {{{